Rashig-1804/csse_teamrepo/hacks/pong.md

     if (hitRight){
       this.ball.velocity.x = -Math.abs(this.ball.velocity.x);
       this.ball.position.x = this.paddleRight.position.x - this.ball.radius;

-      const delta = this.ball.position.y - (this.paddleRight.position.y + this.paddleRight.height/2);
+      let delta = this.ball.position.y - (this.paddleRight.position.y + this.paddleRight.height/2);
       this.ball.velocity.y = delta * Config.ball.spinFactor;
     }